leehookk/Code-Challenge/README.md

 ## Author: Hao Li
 ## Email: hal***@****.edu

+You can also check the file "demo.mov" to check the demo of the system

 ## How to run:
 #### 1. download or clone the repository
 #### 2. set up the Java and Spring Boot environment